 - “The chemicals I use help me cope with life”

 - “My father beat the hell out of me for 12 years”

 - “I don’t think I have a problem”

 Our clients are ready to admit the problem but accept the disease model because it lets them off the hook.

 “It isn’t my fault, it is a disease.
 I inherited the disease from my parents/uncles/ancestors.
 Look, I am Irish okay.”

 So we send them to AA.
 Or some in-patient program which will graduate them, and send them to AA.
 It works.

 I was excited to hear about a program that actually gave hope to clients that their addiction isn’t a life sentence.
-That program is S2L Recovery.
-This is a Christian rehab center in middle Tennessee.
-The cost for in-patient treatment is $7500 for 42 days.
-The price drops if they commit to 84 days and so on in increments of 42 days.
-They do not accept insurance yet, but hope to have that option by December.
+That program is S2L Recovery, a Christian rehab center in middle Tennessee.

 The treatment program is heavy on Bible, so it won’t be a good fit for everyone.
 But it may be a good referral source for some of our clients.